harpreetsethi/gettincleaningdatacp/CodeBook.md

 ####Observation Feature Set

-- Data Set 1 - **Column Name**s have been changed from the raw data set to more descriptive names
+- Data Set 1 - Column Names have been changed from the raw data set to more descriptive names
-- Data Set 2 - **Column Name**s have been changed from the raw data set to more descriptive names, mean of the observation data was computed for every subject and activity combination
+- Data Set 2 - Column Names have been changed from the raw data set to more descriptive names, mean of the observation data was computed for every subject and activity combination

 ####Data Dictionary
 - **Column Name** - Subject	**Description** - Integer value denoting one of the subjects	**Data Type** - int	**Typical Actual Data Elements** - 1,2,3…